NNPDF/nnpdf/doc/sphinx/source/tutorials/thcov_tutorial.rst

 This section details how to include :ref:`scale variation covariance matrices (covmats) <vptheorycov-index>` in a PDF fit.
-This can only be done with specific theories for which the theory uncertainties are defined.

 First, decide which theory covmat you want
 ------------------------------------------